acolorbright/cookie-bar/README.md

 * fr - French
 * es - Spanish

-(Language files for it, fr, hu have been removed in this fork.)
+(Language files for Italian and Hungarian have been removed in this fork.)

 The user language is automatically detected by the browser, but you can force a specific language by passing an optional parameter (see below).

 ##### How to Install?